-The first ten amendments are "declaratory and restrictive clauses".
-This means they supersede all other parts of our Constitution and restrict the powers of our Constitution.
+The first ten amendments are "declaratory and restrictive clauses."
+This means they supersede all other parts of our Constitution and restrict the powers of our government and the rest of the Constitution, and the Constitution restricts the powers of government.

-The Bill of Rights is separate from the other amendments.
-The Bill of Rights is a declaration of restrictions to the powers of our Constitution.
-The Bill of Rights restricts the Constitution.
-The Constitution restricts the powers of government.
-The deception is that the government can interpret the all of the amendments and the Constitution itself.
-Without the presence of the Preamble to the Bill of Rights this may be a valid argument.
+There is a deception that the government can interpret all of the amendments and the Constitution itself.
+Without the presence of the Preamble to the Bill of Rights that might have been a valid argument.

 You can see how that might be rather threatening to some people who aren't too fond of freedom.
 They do a pretty good job of keeping it obscure, but if you look at an original copy of the document, there it is . . .